SalomePlatform/shaper/doc/gui/General/Introduction.rst

 General tab
 ^^^^^^^^^^^

-This tab defines what parts to be activated and what elements to be visible after opening a study or a script.
+This tab defines behavior of Parts and displayed objects on creation or opening of a study, or loading python scripts.

 .. figure:: /images/general_preferences.png
    :align: center